TOP 50: DiXi Group presented a new Ranking of Electricity Suppliers

-This year, the modification of the sampling approach as well as changes in the electricity market led to the updating of the TOP 50 suppliers.
-The current issue of the rating includes 12 new companies.
+This year, the modification of the sampling approach, as well as changes in the electricity market, led to the updating of the TOP 50 suppliers.
+The current issue of the Ranking includes 12 new companies.

 - The distribution of suppliers by groups did not almost change, and the group “hidden reserves” showed the greatest progress.
 As in the pilot issue, the group of “leaders” included only three suppliers, while the number of “average performers” decreased from 28 to 27 and “hidden reserves” increased from 19 to 20 companies.
 At the same time, there is still a noticeable separation of the “leaders” group from the “average performers” group.
 The level of development increased most noticeably in the “hidden reserves” group (+13.1%).

-- Suppliers demonstrated diverse development dynamics and noticeable changes in rating positions .
-The assessment of individual companies included in the TOP 50 pilot and current issue of the rating showed both significant progress and regress in their market activities.
+- Suppliers demonstrated diverse development dynamics and noticeable changes in ranking positions .
+The assessment of individual companies included in the TOP 50 pilot and current issue of the Ranking showed both significant progress and regress in their market activities.

 The following companies showed TOP 5 “improvements” in the ranking: Kyiv Oblast EC LLC (+19 positions), TEC LLC (+18), Energy 365 LLC (+11), Lvivenergozbut LLC (+6), Kirovohrad Oblast EC LLC (+6).

 The TOP 5 “failures” include: Odesa Oblast EC LLC (-26 positions), Energo Zbut Trans LLC (-14), Cherkasyenergozbut LLC (-12), Kherson Oblast EC LLC (-10), Enera Vinnytsia LLC (-8).